kartikeyajhamnani-017/myprojects-repo/Major-projects/Canary-cloud_ids_system/README.md

 * Adapts the deception environment based on attacker behavior
 * Automatically updates edge defenses across the cloud

-Below is the future-state architecture implemented in Google Cloud (GCP), as shown in the system diagram.
+Below is the future-state architecture implemented in Google Cloud (GCP), as shown in the System Architecture diagram.

 ---